Alicia Cannon: An Interior Designer Since Day 1

 Alicia has been interested in design since she was “in the womb.”
 Her mom attended design school in New York while pregnant with Alicia.
 Even as young as sixth grade, Alicia knew she was going to be an interior designer.

-In high school, Alicia continued to feed her passion by attending architecture school during her summer breaks.
+In high school, Alicia continued to fuel her passion by attending architecture school during her summer breaks.
 Alicia was able to then attend the Pratt Institute for Interior Design.
 After graduating, she started working in the industry at Gensler, but found herself burnt out after a short time.
 Alicia then transitioned to a completely different industry, packing materials, where she learned sales and business development.

 Alicia was drawn back into the interior design industry and took a job in California with Cheryl Rowley, where she picked up some experience with hospitality.
 Since, Alicia moved back to the east coast, worked with an architect, and now owns her own business.

 The firm currently works on six to eight projects at a time, with 90% being hospitality-based.
 The residential portion is mostly repeat business that includes new construction and remodels across New York, Texas, and Colorado.

 Alicia and her designers follow a pretty specific workflow when taking on new projects with clients that include a meet & greet, a design immersion meeting to get to know the client and to learn what the brand is about, then they build a design narrative or story that dictates the concept.
 From there AJC starts on schematic designs and design documents.

 Working in New York